paorlin/REPL-GAME/README.md

 hey pat just read your repo
-THis is the weekend proyect for the first week
+THis is the weekend project for the first week